-ARTEM Multi-disciplinary Workshop
+#ATM Multi-disciplinary Workshop

 This involves 90 hours of teaching.
-It may take place at the ICN or at one of the ICN's partner institutions in the ARTEM Alliance, particularly the Engineering School (Mines Nancy) or at the Art School (ENSAD).
+It may take place at the ICN or at one of the ICN's partner institutions.

 2.3.3 The Gap or 'Experience' Year

 The Experience Year is optional.
 Student applies and needs the programme director's approval.
 The decision is made by the end of July of year 2.
 It may complement the classroom training with academic or professional experiences, or a combination of both, according to regulatory rules.